dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 one's tribe.

 It is likely that the shared morphemic lineage of proto-indoeuropean language families is partially an illusion.
-The morphemes of language started as phonemic onomatoopoeia to immitate sounds with an semiotic meaning, interpreted by other members of the tribe and species implicitly, then propagating with the dynamcs of Dawkins memes.
+Many morphemes of language started as phonemic onomatopoeia to imitate sounds with an semiotic meaning, interpreted by other members of the tribe and species implicitly, then propagating with the dynamcs of Dawkin's memes.
 Only later would grammar seem to become necessary to deal with communication of ideas & abstractions that changed in response to time and context.
 The representations that encode instructions for proper grammatical interpretation are much more brittle.
-Thus, due to Occam's Razor, additional social stability and harmonic context would be required to fully develop grammatical representations, if they were expected to propagate and be sustained by subsequent generations.
-The specific morphemes, chosen randomly before and after the beginning of the Holocen conferred themselves a representational advantage when there was some unconscious connection to the environment, onto which each morpheme would semiotically latch themselves as humans experimented with semiotic signs to convey meaning without grammar.
+Thus, due to Occam's Razor, additional social stability and conservation of harmonic context would be required to fully develop grammatical representations, if they were expected to propagate and be sustained by subsequent generations.
+The specific morphemes, percolating into existence before and after the beginning of the Holocene conferred themselves a representational advantage when there was some unconscious connection to the environment, onto which each morpheme would semiotically latch itself as humans experimented with semiotic signs to convey meaning without grammar.

-Because of the delicate nature of socially perpetuating these representations in the Ice Age, where humans would band together in small social tribes, isolated by dozens or hundreds of miles for long periods of time, language and representational encodings probably evolved repeated to collapse again and ... until the ice melted.
-Only then could the individual isolated laboratories of innovation -- tending to influence only neighboring communities during the before the Holocene -- be expected to converge across the species to achieve stable replication, harmonization and convergence.
+Because of the delicate nature of socially perpetuating these representations in the Ice Age, where humans would band together in small social tribes, isolated by dozens or hundreds of miles for long periods of time, then language and representational encodings probably evolved repeated to collapse again and ... until the ice melted.
+Only then could the individual isolated laboratories of innovation -- tending to influence only neighboring communities in the waning Pleistocene's last Ice Age -- be expected to converge across the species to achieve stable replication, harmonization and convergence.

 <!--
   - the distinctions herein between Kant's epistemological analytic